 Carnegie India provides paid internships to undergraduate and postgraduate students whose focus is either economics, government, social sciences, or law.
 Interns have the opportunity to work alongside senior scholars on important issues across Carnegie India’s priority areas.
 At the end of their internship, individuals will be equipped with the research skills necessary to tackle some of most challenging policy issues facing India today.

-All qualified applicants will receive consideration for employment without regard to caste, race, color, religion, sex, national origin, disability, sexual orientation, gender identity, or any other protected group.
+All eligible applicants will receive consideration for employment without regard to race, color, religion, sex, national origin, disability, protected veteran status, sexual orientation, gender identity, or any other protected group.